Dissolution of an Islamic Association as a Result of the Terrorist Attack of 2 November 2020 Suspended

 It’s important to note that overstaying without a visa or residence permit could lead to administrative penalties, expulsion, and a ban from entering the Schengen area.
 Therefore, British nationals planning extended stays should ensure they obtain the necessary visa/residence permit in advance.

 For any questions regarding visa regulations, entry requirements, and residence permits for British citizens post-Brexit, our team is available to provide detailed assistance.
-Feel free to reach out for comprehensive information regarding your stay in Austria.
+Feel free to contact us for comprehensive information regarding your stay in Austria.

 [source image: ©Pixabay]